arpitgupta1090/api-python-knapsack-optimiser/README.md

    1. Type of Knapsack problem.
    2. The capacity of the knapsack.
    3. the values and weights of each item in the knapsack.
 (Please read the API section for more details.)
+4. Here, we have used Knapsack problem solver provided by Google which is zero-one type of optimiser.
+[Google Optimization Tools](https://developers.google.com/optimization/bin/knapsack).

 ## API